In this series of posts, I’ll be diving into the past to reveal some most pioneering and innovative electric guitarists over the past 100 years.

 Advances were also being made in guitar construction and manufacturers started to add their own variations of magnetic pickups to their guitars.
 With musicians such as Charlie Christian establishing the guitar as a serious solo instrument in its own right, the transition from acoustic to electric guitar domination was well underway.

-In the next instalment of ‘The Greatest Guitar Players in History” I’ll be taking a look at the 1940’s and 50’s, with blues guitar kings and the birth of rock ‘n’ roll.
+we continue the journey with blues guitar kings and the birth of rock ‘n’ roll.